 Since the first CSAA gathering in 1981, projects that were symbolic to specific locations at the Shingwauk site were incorporated into the events.
 These dedicated spaces were and continue to be the direct result of survivor-led community consultation at each gathering.
 Attendees at each gathering included a diverse mix of Survivors and representatives of their communities, cultures, languages, ceremonies and traditions.
 Through various benchmark projects that have spanned decades, the CSAA has remained committed to the health, well-being and healing journey of the survivor community, at the Shingwauk site and across Canada.
-The search for unmarked burials at the Shingwauk site is yet another step in the journey towards maintaining their commitment to their vision of providing for the well-being of former students, families and communities.
+The search for unmarked burials at the Shingwauk site is yet another step in the journey towards maintaining their communities.